chapliza/Tech-Interview/README.md

 # Tech Interview: structure example

 Based on a real home-take assignment during interview for a Senior Data Analyst position.
+You can use any code language you are comfortable with, I chose SQL because it is one of the most used languages in my company.
+The majority of these assignments are done in Python, R or even excel.
 Disclaimer: this is not an educational material, it is based on my initiative to share my experience with interview prep.

 ## Materials